jnre/mevn-learning/README.md

 data binding can be done using {{ }} instead so that it binds to a script in a component file\
 \
 flow:
+vue entry point after starting `npm run dev` is `main.js`, which calls `App.vue`
 - index.html -> bare bones, main.js creates the vue which is linked by the div element in index.
-- App.vue the true main file, imports stylesheets, overlay of website.
+- App.vue the true main file, imports stylesheets via script, with the .assets/stylesheets/main.css overlay of website.
 - routes adds the different component together

 again install express and mongo stuff